theseus-rs/rsql/README.md

 | yaml               | `yaml://<file>`                                                                                                                                                                  |
 | zstd¹              | `zstd://<file>`                                                                                                                                                                  |

 ¹ the driver will attempt to detect the type of file and automatically use the appropriate driver.
-² `libsql` needs to be enabled with the `libsql` feature flag; it is disabled by default as it conflicts with `rusqlite`.

 ## Safety